 After graduating, I was bewildered to find that the world didn’t beat a path to my door because I had an English degree from Lawrence.
 I took a job as an intern in Sen. Paul Simon’s office, which was great except for the whole not-getting-paid thing.
 I worked there several months, then took a job as a proofreader/assistant editor at a small educational publishing company.

 I worked there for two years, then went to the University of Montana for grad school in journalism.
 I loved Missoula.
 Such a great town.
-I would have loved to stay there forever, but I was making about $17k with no benefits, I had student loans up the wazoo, and so I moved on.
+I would have loved to stay there forever, but I was making about $17k with no benefits and I had massive student loans, and so I moved on.
 I took a slightly better paying job at the Pulitzer Prize–winning Point Reyes Light, a small newspaper in northern California (again, no benefits).

 I stayed there for two years, then moved back to Chicago.
 I freelanced for a while, then took a job at Chicago Lawyer magazine.
 I was there for all of seven months, then took a job as a features writer at the Daily Herald newspaper.
 I worked there for seven years, and can’t complain: I interviewed stars like Harrison Ford (a jerk), reviewed all sorts of concerts (the Stones, Radiohead, David Bowie, etc.), got to write about everything from autism to albinism to the concept of selling out, and so on.